microsoft/live-share/docs/getting-started.md

 1. **Register with the Project Cascade service**

-    In order to start a collaboration session while Project Cascade is in private preview, you'll need to be registered for the Private Preview.
+    In order to start a collaboration session while Project Cascade is in experimental private preview, you'll need to be registered and accepted into the preview to be able to share.
 Visual Studio users should use their [personalization account](https://docs.microsoft.com/en-us/visualstudio/ide/signing-in-to-visual-studio) credentials to register.

     > **Note:** _This step is only necessary in order to "share".
 Anyone can "join" a collaboration session as a participant.
 This makes it easy for folks to work together without everyone needing to explicitly register for the preview._

     If you have not done so, **[register now!](http://aka.ms/project-cascade)**

 2. **Sign-in from within your IDE/editor**

-    IF you have not already, sign into Project Cascade.
+    If you have not already, sign into Project Cascade.
 See [signing into the Project Cascade from within your IDE/editor](#signing-into-project-cascade-from-within-your-ideeditor).
 Be sure to use the same sign in information you used to register.

 3. **Start a collaboration session**